MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks/notebooks-kusto-kernel.md

 # Create and run a Kusto notebook (Preview)

-This article shows you how to create and run an **[Azure Data Studio notebook](../notebooks-guidance.md)** using the Kusto extension, connecting to an Azure Data Explorer database.
-With the preview release of the Kusto extension, you have the option to change the notebook kernel to Kusto.
+This article shows you how to create and run an **[Azure Data Studio notebook](../notebooks-guidance.md)** using the Kusto extension, connecting to an Azure Data Explorer cluster.
+With the preview release of the Kusto extension, you can change the kernel option to Kusto.

 ## Prerequisites